rod-m/engine-programming-for-games/README.md

 Setup a java IDE like Eclipse to extend the processing.org papplet. see tutorial here https://processing.org/tutorials/eclipse/

+# Eclipse and GIT
+Due to a bug with importing a git repo as a Java Project, you should first import from git and create an new general project.
+Checkout one of the branches sprint-001 which has .java files in.
+Then you can use the option in Eclipse - 'Open Projects from file system'.
+This will force Eclipse to recognise the project as a java project.
+An odd workaround but will work.

 Each branch forms a new sprint checkpoint.
 # Master branch
 Skeleton GameObject setup.